dontic/dontic.github.io/src/content/blog/publishing-your-google-cloud-project-app-get-the-casa-tier-2-certification/index.md

 ### What are these tools?

 These are scanning tools that will try to hack their way into security loop wholes in your app, to essentially check if it can be hacked.
-Essentially, they’re just hacking tools really that expose security flaws in your application.
+Essentially, they're just hacking tools really that expose security flaws in your application.

-That’s why it's really important you use these tools on an isolated environment.
+That's why it's really important you use these tools on an isolated environment.

 **DO NOT USE THEM ON PRODUCTION!**